chaos-dotcom/hrt-tracker/README.md

 # HRT Tracker

-A self-hosted web application to track hormone replacement therapy (HRT) data, including dosages, blood test results, and body measurements.
+A self-hosted web application (that could have been a spreadsheet) to track hormone replacement therapy (HRT) data, including dosages, blood test results, and body measurements.
 Built with SvelteKit.

 ## Features